NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 #### D. Recommended Configuration

 The _Auto-Tuner_ output has 2 main sections:
-1. "_Spark Properties_"
-   A list of Apache Spark configurations to tune the performance of the app.
+1. _Spark Properties_: A list of Apache Spark configurations to tune the performance of the app.
    The list is the result of "_diff_" between the existing app configurations and the recommended ones.
 Therefore, a recommendation matches the existing app configuration, it will not show up in the list.
-2. "_Comments_"
-   A list of messages to highlight properties that were missing in the app configurations, or the cause of failure to generate the recommendations.
+2. _Comments_: A list of messages to highlight properties that were missing in the app configurations, or the cause of failure to generate the recommendations.

+**Examples**

-- Example output of a succesful run with missing "_softwareProperties_":
+- A succesful run with missing "_softwareProperties_":
    ```
    Spark Properties:
    --conf spark.executor.cores=16